hashicorp/terraform-provider-google/website/docs/r/privateca_certificate.html.markdown

 * `is_ca` -
   (Optional)
+  When true, the "CA" in Basic Constraints extension will be set to true.

+* `non_ca` -
+  (Optional)
+  When true, the "CA" in Basic Constraints extension will be set to false.
-  Refers to the "CA" X.509 extension, which is a boolean value.
-When this value is missing, the extension will be omitted from the CA certificate.
+  If both `is_ca` and `non_ca` are unset, the extension will be omitted from the CA certificate.

 * `max_issuer_path_length` -
   (Optional)
-  Refers to the path length restriction X.509 extension.
+  Refers to the "path length constraint" in Basic Constraints extension.
 For a CA certificate, this value describes the depth of subordinate CA certificates that are allowed.
 If this value is less than 0, the request will fail.

+* `zero_max_issuer_path_length` -
+  (Optional)
-If this value is missing, the max path length will be omitted from the CA certificate.
+  When true, the "path length constraint" in Basic Constraints extension will be set to 0. if both `max_issuer_path_length` and `zero_max_issuer_path_length` are unset, the max path length will be omitted from the CA certificate.

 <a name="nested_key_usage"></a>The `key_usage` block supports: